'I like school because you get to learn lots of new things which are very hard. I like learning new things for when I am older.'

 We aim to encourage children to love books, and to take a delight in reading for pleasure and information.
 Children are encouraged to take books home to share with their parents.
 We have an extensive library, catering for Pre-School to Year Two children.
-In Reception, the children follow the Oxford Reading Tree scheme.
-Across Key Stage One, the Book Band system is used.
+Children across the school read a wide genre of books which are grouped according to the Book Band system.

 Daily structured focused phonic teaching is a vital part of teaching children to read and write.
 Each day children move to their phonic groups for a dedicated twenty minute session of phonics teaching.
 Children are taught the individual sounds and how to blend them together to make words.
 This synthetic method of teaching phonics is effective and enables children to make rapid progress.
 Jolly Phonics is used across the Early Years to introduce the children to the sounds using visual, auditory and kinesthetic approaches.
 Letters and Sounds is used as a whole school programme.

 Our children write confidently with high quality content due to the work we do on extending children’s vocabulary and teaching them to make excellent word and grammatical choices.
 They write both factually and imaginatively, communicating clearly what they feel and know to others.
 Accurate spelling is a priority as it enables children to write fluently and freely.
-Initially children are taught to apply their phonetic knowledge as they begin in Reception Class to represent words on paper.
+Initially children are taught to apply their phonetic knowledge to represent words on paper.
 Alongside this children are taught to spell common irregular words (or tricky words).
 When writing, children are encouraged to “have a go” at spelling words for themselves.
-In their Reception year children learn correct pencil grip and formation of lower case letters.
+We teach children the correct pencil grip and formation of lower case letters from Pre-School.
 From Year One, children are taught to write in a clear, joined cursive style.